 18 COVID-19 community cases in Singapore, including Sengkang General Hospital housekeeper

-SINGAPORE: Singapore reported 21 new locally transmitted COVID-19 cases as of noon on Tuesday (May 25), comprising 18 in the community and three in foreign worker dormitories.
+SINGAPORE: Singapore reported 21 new locally transmitted COVID-19 cases as of noon on Tuesday (May 25), comprising 18 in the community and three in a foreign worker dormitory.

 This is the highest number of dormitory cases since Oct 8 last year, when there were four cases.